jlamprou/jlamprou/README.md

 ### Hi there, I'm John Lamprou 👋

-- 🔭 I’m currently working on a research paper for the Russo-Ukrainian War on Twitter
+- 🔭 I’m currently working on the prediction of Greek Elections 2023 using Twitter data
 - 🌱 I’m currently learning Data Science and ML (mostly NLP)
 - 🥅 2023 Goals: Start a new job as an ML engineer
 - ⚡ Fun fact: I also know a lot of stuff about Pen-Testing